 Looking for something you can fidget with while you wait for an appointment or during your commute?

-These handy options can be thrown in a bag or even stowed in your pocket.
+You can throw these handy options in a bag or even stow them in your pocket.

-Just keep in mind that some reviewers found this mini version a bit uncomfortable for larger hands.
+Just keep in mind that some reviewers find this mini version a bit uncomfortable for larger hands.

 This aluminum cube consists of eight smaller cubes you can rotate to create different shapes and configurations.
 Reviews suggest this fidget toy has enough weight to give it a sturdy feel without being heavy.

-It can make a small amount of noise when in use, so it’s probably not ideal for a very quiet environment.
+It can make a small amount of noise when in use, so it’s probably not great for a very quiet environment.

 Best desk toys